 So the night before we flew back to our various homes around the world, we decided to splurge on dining in a fancy restaurant.
-My splurge was to be a whole mandarin fish lying solo on the plate surropunded by glorious technicoloured trimmings.
+My splurge was to be a whole mandarin fish lying solo on the plate surrounded by glorious technicolored trimmings.

 As soon as we walked through the door, the maître d’ ushered us into an aquarium to select the exact fish we wanted the chefs to prepare.
-Mandarin fish come in a myriad stunning colours and I picked the most outstanding one in the tank.
+Mandarin fish come in a myriad of stunning colors and I picked the most outstanding one in the tank.

-The waiter led us to our table in the crowded restaurant to chat and enjoy the ambience while we waited for our dishes to appear.
+The waiter led us to our table in the crowded restaurant to chat and enjoy the ambiance while we waited for our dishes to appear.

-My fish arrived first – in fact it almost beat me to the table-a whole fish, a colourful fish, not on a plate but flipping and flopping and very much alive – in a bucket.
+My fish arrived first – in fact, it almost beat me to the table-a whole fish, a colorful fish, not on a plate but flipping and flopping and very much alive – in a bucket.
 I drew back in shock as the waiter lifted the bucket closer to my face so I could get a better look.

 And then the fish leaped out of the bucket and landed on the floor.

-Finally, the waiter scooped up the fish, put it back in the bucket and promised me it would look different next time I saw it.
+Finally, the waiter scooped up the fish, put it back in the bucket, and promised me it would look different the next time I saw it.